matatata/PS5-DualSense-Wireless-Controller-X-Plane-Joystick-File/README.md

 # Playstation 5 DualSense Wireless-Controller X-Plane .joy-File

-Add both files to XPLANE/Resources/joystick configs/ and you should be able to visually configure the controller (either connected via Bluetooth or USB).
+Copy the files [PS5 DualSense Wireless-Controller - Mac.joy](PS5 DualSense Wireless-Controller - Mac.joy) and [PS5 DualSense Wireless-Controll-Front.png](PS5 DualSense Wireless-Controll-Front.png) to XPLANE/Resources/joystick configs/ and you should be able to visually configure the controller (either connected via Bluetooth or USB).

 ![](screenshot.jpg)